sendeniz/yolov1-real-time-obj-detection/README.md

 **Real time object detection**
 <br>
 In order to run YoloV1 in real-time on a video or webcam in real-time, please if not trained from scratch download one of the pretrained weights from the Table 1.
 Make sure that at least one of the pretrained checkpoint `.cpt` files is within the `cpts` folder.
 If you want to do real time inference on a video, move the video file into the `./video` folder.
-Then specify both 1) which pre-trained model to use and 2) path to the vdeo in `yolov1_watches_youtube.py` by setting the appropriate tag to `True`.
+Then specify both 1) which pre-trained model to use and 2) path to the video in `application/yolov1_watches_youtube.py` by setting the appropriate tag to `True`.
 This will open up a window and perform object detection in real time.
-If you wish to perform object detection on a webcam call the `yolov1_watches_you.py`, which will open up a window of your camera stream and perform object detecton.
+If you wish to perform object detection on a webcam call the `application/yolov1_watches_you.py`, which will open up a window of your camera stream and perform object detecton.

 **Pretrained weights**
 <br>